top of page

 Frederick Prete phd

-My father lost his sight progressively beginning when he was young.
-By the time he retired, he was completely blind.
-So, I grew up understanding the challenges faced by those with visual challenges.
+Glaucoma began to steal my father's vision when he was young.
+By middle age, he was blind.
+In addition, two of my cousins were blind from birth.
+So, I grew up understanding the challenges faced by those with vision loss.

-I received my PhD in Biological Psychology from The University of Chicago (1992) where I did research on visual perception.
-I soon realized that what I was learning could be used to help visually impaired children like those with whom I worked years before.
+I went on to earn my PhD in Biological Psychology from The University of Chicago where I studied the neurobiology of vision.
+There, I realized that my research could be used to enhance the lives of visually impaired children like those with whom I worked years before.
+So, I began Haptic Insight as a charitable research endeavor.

 Frederick Prete